FHIR/GoFSH/README.md

 Usage: goFSH [path-to-fhir-resources] [options]

 Options:
   -o, --out <out>                    the path to the output folder -l, --log-level <level>            specify the level of log messages: error, warn, info (default), debug -d, --dependency <dependency...>   specify dependencies to be loaded using format dependencyId@version (FHIR R4 included by default)
   -s, --style <style>                specify how the output is organized into files: file-per-definition (default), group-by-fsh-type, group-by-profile, single-file
   -f, --fshing-trip                  run SUSHI on the output of GoFSH and generate a comparison of the round trip results -i, --installed-sushi              use the locally installed version of SUSHI when generating comparisons with the "-f" option
   -t, --file-type <type>             specify which file types GoFSH should accept as input: json-only (default), xml-only, json-and-xml
   --indent                           output FSH with indented rules using context paths --meta-profile <mode>              specify how meta.profile on Instances should be applied to the InstanceOf keyword: only-one (default), first, none
   -a, --alias-file <alias-filePath>  specify an existing FSH file containing aliases to be loaded.
-  --no-alias                        output FSH without generating Aliases -v, --version                     print goFSH version -h, --help                        display help for command
+  --no-alias                         output FSH without generating Aliases -u, --useFHIRVersion <fhirVersion> specifiy which FHIR version to run instances on -v, --version                      print goFSH version -h, --help                         display help for command
 ```

 # Installation for Developers